 One issue is that there's also no way to pay for your SecureMyEmail subscription anonymously or through cryptocurrency.
 Currently, you can only opt for Visa, Mastercard, American Express, and JCB through third-party payment processor Stripe.

 Potential customers can put SecureMyEmail to the test themselves with a 30-day free trial.
 You'll be able to install the app on any device you like, and there's no need to fork over your credit card details, either.
 Impressively, the trial lets you play with all the service's features.
 There are no restrictions, nothing's withheld until you go premium, and you can decide in your own time whether you'd like to continue paying for the service.

 Below, you can check out SecureMyEmail's most useful features at a glance:

-- Encryption for up to five email addresses.
+- Encryption for up to eight email addresses.

 - No need to make a new email address – you can keep your original one.

 - Users receive their very own PGP keys.